Skip to content

 Academic Standing/Probation

-All graduate students are expected to maintain a minimum cumulative GPA of 3.0 in order to remain in good academic standing and to graduate.
+All graduate students are required to maintain a minimum cumulative GPA of 3.0 in order to remain in good academic standing and also to sucessfully graduate.

 When the cumulative GPA falls below a 3.0 after earning 12 credits, students are placed on academic probation by the Registrar.
-Students on probation must maintain a minimum semester GPA of 3.0, while making progress in bringing their cumulative GPA back up to a 3.0. .
+Students on probation must maintain a minimum semester GPA of 3.0 while making progress in bringing their cumulative GPA back up to a 3.0.
 If the minimum semester GPA of 3.0 is not met, the student will be academically dismissed.
-Students who are academically dismissed may appeal to the Marxe Committee of Academic Standing for reinstatement into the program.
-Incomplete (INC) grades are not permitted while on probation
+Students who are academically dismissed may appeal to the Marxe Committee on Academic Standing for reinstatement into the program.
+Incomplete (INC) grades are not permitted while a student is on probation.

-Students on or about to be placed on probation should email MSPIA.Advisement@baruch.cuny.edu immediately to set up a meeting with an Advisor to create an academic plan.
-Students on probation or students with GPAs that are very close to the minimum 3.0 should not enroll in winter or summer intersession courses, without speaking to an Advisor first.
+Students on or about to be placed on probation should reach out to their advisor immediatelyin order to set up a meeting with an advisor to create an academic plan.
+Students on probation or students with GPAs that are very close to the minimum 3.0 should not enroll in winter or summer intersession courses, without speaking to an advisor first.

-Graduate students receiving federal student aid (federal loans) must meet Satisfactory Academic Progress(SAP) in order to maintain eligibility.
+Graduate students receiving federal student aid (federal loans) must meet Satisfactory Academic Progress(SAP) in order to maintain their financial aid eligibility.
 At the conclusion of every spring term, Financial Aid Services reviews students for Satisfactory Academic Progress (SAP).
-Students who are on probation may not be meeting SAP standards also and may lose their eligibility for federal student aid.
+Students who are on probation may not meet SAP standards and may lose their eligibility for federal student aid.
 Private/alternative loan lenders may also enforce the College’s SAP standards.
 Students are required to maintain the qualitative, quantitative, and maximum time frame standards.
-Students who do not meet SAP will have to undergo a different and separate appeal process to regain eligibility.
+Students who do not meet SAP will have to undergo a different and separate appeal process with the Financial Aid office to regain eligibility.

-The grade of F is computed in a student’s GPA.
-A failed course must be repeated if it is a required course in the student’s program.
-Under the F-replacement Policy, students who repeat a failed course and earn a grade of B- or better may petition to drop the grade of F from the computation of the grade point average; however, the F grade will remain on the transcript.
+A grade of F is computed into a student’s GPA and a failed course must be repeated if it is a required course in the student’s program.
+Under the F-replacement Policy, students who repeat a failed course and earn a grade of B- or better may petition to drop the grade of an F from the computation of the grade point average; however, the F grade will remain on the transcript.
 Graduate students only have ONE F-replacement option to use during their entire degree program.
-Graduate students who want to request an F replacement, must email the Registration Unit at: RegistrationIssues@baruch.cuny.edu or the Academic Standing Unit at: AcademicStanding@baruch.cuny.edu)
+Graduate students who want to request an F replacement, must email the Academic Standing Unit at: AcademicStanding@baruch.cuny.edu.

-When a student intends to take a semester or more off during the course of their studies at Baruch College, they should let the Office of Graduate Advisement know via email so advisors can work with the student when they are ready to return.
+When a student intends to take a semester or more off during the course of their studies at Baruch College, they should inform Marxe Academic Advisement via email (MSPIA.Advisement@baruch.cuny.edu) so advisors can follow-up with the student when they are ready to return.
+Also, when the student is ready to return, they must fill out a RE-ENTRY form with the Registrar’s Office in order to be assigned a date and time to register for an upcoming semester.
+Find more information on Re-Entry HERE.
 All graduate students have six years to complete their degree from their first entry date.
 If a student needs more than 6 years, they can file an academic appeal for more time.

-Students who take off one or more semesters must submit a completed Re-Entry application prior to the term in which they plan to return.
-The Re-Entry Application and the deadlines to submit can be found online; late applications will not be accepted.
-Students should contact their academic advisor when they plan to return and make sure they submit the Re-Entry Application to the Registrar by the deadline.
+Students who take off one or more semesters must submit a completed re-entry application prior to the term in which they plan to return.
+The Re-Entry Application and the deadlines to submit themcan be found online; late applications will not be accepted.
+Students should contact their academic advisor when they plan to return and make sure they submit the re-entry application to the Registrar by the deadline.
 The six-year time period for completion of the requirements for the master’s degree will be extended no more than two semesters for such nonattendance.

 If the original six-year period and two additional semesters have expired, the student must appeal to the Marxe Committee on Academic Standing for a time extension.
 In some instances, an extension may require a review of the student’s original program for currency of subject matter.
 Additional courses may be required to complete the degree if the curriculum has changed since they were last enrolled.

-There is only one Commencement Ceremony at Baruch College that takes place at the end of the Spring term; Fall grads of the previous year, Spring and Summer grads of the current year may all attend this ceremony.
-Students who graduate in the fall (with a Jan/Feb diploma date) can only attend the graduation ceremony the following spring.
-Students graduating in the summer (taking their last courses in the summer) can participate in Commencement or “walk” in the earlier spring ceremony, and have their name feature in the Commencement program if they file for summer graduation by March 1st.
-For more instructions on how to apply for graduation or for graduation ceremony facts, please visit the Registrar’s website.
+There is an annual commencement ceremony at Baruch College that takes place at the end of every spring term; fall graduates of the previous year, and spring and summer graduates of the current year may all attend this ceremony.
+Students who graduate in the fall (with a Jan 1 diploma date) can only attend the graduation ceremony the following spring.
+Students graduating in the summer (taking their last courses in the summer) can participate in Commencement or “walk” in the earlier spring ceremony, and have their name featured in the Commencement program if they file for summer graduation by the deadline.
+For more information regarding GRADUATION, please visit the Registrar’s website.

 Graduate and undergraduate students at the Marxe School can file an academic appeal for a number of reasons including: